r0hitacharya/Totango/README.md

 This script fetches user data from the Totango API in a paginated manner, cleans the data and finally consolidates the data into a DataFrame for further analysis or usage.

+:bookmark: Totango SuccessPlay Data Extraction

+This script automates the extraction of SuccessPlay statistics from Totango, utilizing the app.totango.com/api/v3/tasks/export/csv?query API.
+The key feature is the conversion of manual data extraction process from the UI into an automated script-based approach.

 :bookmark: **Totango Audit Log API Call :**

 This script interacts with the Totango Audit Log API.
 It fetches user adoption data based on a specified date range (start and end dates), cleans the received data, and finally consolidates it into a DataFrame for further analysis or usage.
 The script is easily customizable allowing for data retrieval for any given time period, making it a versatile tool for user adoption data analysis.